 What you might earn

-Average personal income in 2013 was NZ$44,426, However many households have other people working too, and for households receiving wages and salaries, average annual income was NZ$84,462.
+Average personal income from wages and salaries in 2016 was NZ$49,855.
+However many households have other people working too, and for households receiving wages and salaries, average annual income from all sources was NZ$98,818.

 Obviously earnings vary widely according to what you do.
 There are various government and privately operated websites that have guides to the salaries being paid for various different careers.